lbryio/lbry.com/content/faq/contributing.md

 1. **Identify the correct repo**.
 See [ecosystem overview](#ecosystem-overview).
 1. **Use the Github Issues search** and check the feature hasn't already been requested.
 Be sure to include closed tickets.
 2. **Consider whether it's feasible** for us to tackle this feature in the next 6-12 months.
 The LBRY team is currently stretched thin just adding basic functionality.
 If this is a nice to have rather than a need, it is probably more clutter than helpful.
 3. **Make a strong case** to convince the project's leaders of the merits of this feature.
-Please provide as much detail and context as possible, this means explaining the use case and why it is likely to be common.
+Please provide as much detail and context as possible.
+This means explaining the use case and why it is likely to be common.

 ## Coding